 Can You Grow Rice in Aquaponics?

 Believe it or not, using fish waste to supply rice plants has been around for 2000 years, and I think it was first started in Asia.
 Of course, it wasn’t as complicated as today’s aquaponics system.
-Back then, it was called the rice-fish system, and it depends on placing fish alongside rice in the submerged fields.
+Back then, it was called the rice-fish system, and it depends on placing fish alongside rice in submerged fields.
 Thanks to the nutrient cycling that is done by the added fish, studies have shown that an average farmer has increased his yields from 6.7 tons to 7.5 tons.

 However, using aquaponics instead of hydroponics is more complicated.
 You need to maintain a healthy environment for the fish used to keep them alive.
 Factors like ph and temperature are so critical that if you messed them up, there would be an increased chance for your fish’s death, and since the plant’s only source of nutrients is gone, you can expect that the plant’s death is inevitable too.
 Moreover, you have to keep the right amount of fish in the tank.
-Too many fish can cause a disaster in the tank, and too few fish can cause nutrient deficiency for your plants.
+Too many fish can cause a disaster in the tank, and to few fish can cause nutrient deficiency for your plants.

 Aquaponics somehow solved the reduced economic viability of hydroponic rice.
 By growing fish with rice, the final output will be nearly doubled as a result of the relatively high price of fish.
 Fish farming alongside rice cultivation was used a long time ago in Asia.
-Rice farmers were looking to increase their economic status, and they found that adding fish is the perfect way to not only boost their rice yield but also having fish products that can be added to their daily meals.
+Rice farmers were looking to increase their economic status, and they found that adding fish is the perfect way to not only boost their rice yield but also have fish products that can be added to their daily meals.

 Another perk that I like about aquaponics is that rice can be fully grown organically without the addition of any chemicals.
-Hydroponics, on the other hand, face some difficulties to be fully organic as the primary nutrient solution is made up of chemicals.
+Hydroponics, on the other hand, faces some difficulties to be fully organic as the primary nutrient solution is made up of chemicals.
 Feeding your fish organic food as warms or home food waste can guarantee you a fully organic rice harvest.